Disney California Adventure: Major redesign and expansion

 The most drastic changes to the park included a complete overhaul of the main entrance, Sunshine Plaza, and Paradise Pier and an expansion into the last of the parking area originally designated as future growth space for the park.
-The main entrance and Sunshine Plaza were turned from a "giant postcard" spoof of California into Buena Vista Street, a representation of Los Angeles as it appeared when Walt Disney moved there in the 1920s.
-The "CALIFORNIA" sign in front was removed and donated to Cal Expo in Sacramento.
-Paradise Pier was turned from a contemporary representation of California boardwalks into a representation of Victorian seaside amusement parks of the 1920s, and some of the area's off-the-shelf rides were either removed outright (Maliboomer) or re-themed to have more of a focus on Disney characters (Mickey's Fun Wheel, Goofy's Sky School, Silly Symphony Swings).
-Cars Land, an area that simulates Radiator Springs from Disney·Pixar's Cars film franchise, was added to the southeast portion of the park and features three rides, including the E ticket Radiator Springs Racers.
+The main entrance and Sunshine Plaza were changed from a giant postcard design into Buena Vista Street, a representation of Los Angeles as it appeared when Walt Disney moved there in the 1920s.
+The giant "California" letters in front of the turnstiles were removed and donated to Cal Expo in Sacramento.
+Paradise Pier was turned from a contemporary representation of California boardwalks into a representation of Victorian seaside amusement parks of the 1920s, and some of the area's off-the-shelf rides were either removed outright, (such as Maliboomer), or re-themed to have more of a focus on Disney characters (such as Mickey's Fun Wheel, Goofy's Sky School, and Silly Symphony Swings).
+Cars Land, an area that recreates Radiator Springs from Pixar's Cars franchise, was added to the southeast portion of the park and features three rides, including the E ticket Radiator Springs Racers.
 Construction was completed in 2012 and the park was then re-dedicated on June 15, 2012.
-The park received a modified name, Disney California Adventure, and a new logo first put into use in June 2010.

 The redesign and expansion of the park saw attendance rates increase dramatically.
 In 2012, Disney California Adventure reached a record high for the park of over 7 million visitors (a 23% increase from the year before), a number Disney had hoped the park would attain in its first year.
 The day of the park's rededication saw the park draw a record number of 43,000 visitors in one day.
 The night before the rededication, over 500 people camped outside of the park in order to be the first admitted in.
 Two days later, the park hit a new record of 45,000 visitors.
-Speaking on the attendance increase at Disney California Adventure, Jay Rasulo, Disney's chief financial officer, said: "We had a very uneven distribution where most people spent most of their time at Disneyland and Disney's California Adventure was empty.
+In 2013, speaking on the attendance increase at Disney California Adventure, Jay Rasulo, then-Disney's chief financial officer, said: "We had a very uneven distribution where most people spent most of their time at Disneyland and Disney's California Adventure was empty.
 Now, half of the folks go to one, half of the folks go to the other.
 It's almost a dream come true."